nihirash/holy/README.md

 ### http/get, http/post, http/delete, http/put

-Defines request handler for specified protocol.
+Defines request handler for specified request type.

 Parameters are url as string(with possibility usage of placeholders) and callback function.